bytecodealliance/wasmtime/cranelift/docs/compare-llvm.rst

 translate simple code directly to MachineInstrs, bypassing SelectionDAG when possible.

-:doc:`Cretonne <langref>` uses a single intermediate language to cover these levels of abstraction.
+:doc:`Cretonne <langref>` uses a single intermediate representation to cover these levels of abstraction.
 This is possible in part because of Cretonne's smaller scope.

 - Cretonne does not provide assemblers and disassemblers, so it is not necessary to be able to represent every weird instruction in an ISA.
 Only